LeonelGodoy/Selenium-Examples/README.md

 # Selenium-Examples
-Examples of web page automation
+Examples of web page automation with selenium from work and personal projects.